Sri Lanka got under our skin.

 The temperature doesn’t vary too much throughout the year, however, as Sri Lanka is quite close to the equator.
 The average daily temperature is around 81 degrees F, with temps climbing into the low 90s in from February through May.

 Humidity is high, averaging 70%.
 February is the least humid month.

 Hiring a car and driver is the best and most convenient way to get around Sri Lanka.

-Relatively affordable even for travelers with limited budgets, it’s a win-win for everyone.
+Relatively affordable even for travelers with limited budgets, it’s a win-win transportation solution for everyone.

 We arranged our chauffeur guide services with Red Dot Tours.

 Athula, our driver, was a pleasure and a god-send.